BrorSebastianSjovald/katacoda-scenarios/react-e2e-testing-with-jest-and-puppeteer-using-github-actions/step6.md

 That’s a lot of information!
 But it’s really not that complicated!
 By configuring this _.yml file_ as we want it to behave, we really make life easier for developers working on this repository.

 _How do we get feedback if our tests actually passes or not ?_ - you may ask.
 Well, depending on the configuration in the _.yml file_, we can make Github inform us as soon as we push code into the repository.
-In our case, we let Github inform us as soon as we push or make a Pull_request on the main-branch.
+In our case, we let Github inform us as soon as we push or make a `pull_request` on the `main`-branch.

 Here under are some pictures on where to navigate to get to the Github Actions feature on Github, and see how a commit is pushed to the code and goes through the workflow.
 The last picture shows when Github actions returned that all tests had passed.